francois/blog.teksol.info/daemontools/best-practices.markdown

 exec cat > /var/log/carbon.log
 <% end %>

 It's simple because it works: you can tail the file from outside and know if things are running well.
-It's a dumb unless you setup logrotate, because the file will be unbounded.
-It's also a dumb because <code>cat</code> may be signaled at any time and will stop immediately, rather than delaying until it's found a newline, and may thus lose data.
+It's dumb unless you setup logrotate, because the file will be unbounded.
+It's also dumb because <code>cat</code> may be signaled at any time and will stop immediately, rather than delaying until it's found a newline, and may thus lose data.
 Instead, you're better off using <a href="http://cr.yp.to/daemontools/multilog.html"><code>multilog</code></a>:

 <% code do %>#!/bin/bash
 PATH=/usr/local/bin:/usr/bin:/bin